taikedz/DepPak/README.md

-# TarSync
+# DepPak - Deploy Dependency Packages

 A small utility inspired by the "dependencies" section in `build.zig.zon`.

-Allows setting dependencies from a file pointing to tarballs, including hash-checking.
+Allows setting dependencies from a file pointing to archive files, including hash-checking.

-Tarballs are downloaded to `~/.local/var/tarsync/tarballs/`
+Tarballs are downloaded to `~/.local/var/deppak/cache/`

-Reads a `tarsync.json` file which has the following format:
+Reads a JSON file which has the following format:

 ```js
 [